supervisely-ecosystem/how-to-create-app/chapter-01-headless/part-05-integrate-to-videos-annotator/README.md

 ---
 ### Step 2 — Trackers

-Supervisely has **two types** of trackers:
+Supervisely has **two types** of tracking algorithms:
 1. **Predefined**
 2. **Apps**

 They become available when you select the marked object.
 In this part, we will integrate our own tracker (**Apps**).

 <img src="https://github.com/supervisely-ecosystem/how-to-create-app/blob/master/chapter-01-headless/part-05-integrate-to-videos-annotator/media/2-1.png" width="80%" style='padding-top: 10px'>